zoom/zoom-data-fence/README.md

 ```

 This ability to revoke grants by deleting them from the configuration is a feature.
-However, it is important to note that if you are migrating roles to zoom-db-rbac, you need
+However, it is important to note that if you are migrating roles to data-fence, you need
 to include all the grants already in the backend.
 Prior to deployment, you should run a
 compile command and see no changes.
 Only at this point should you make additional changes.